doivglser/mindevenviro-fanciful/README.md

 ° Changes MAC - addresses, to obtain a new IP, "ctrl+C" quit's and revert the connected interface, to vendor's MAC - address.

-° Checks syntax with "pychecker", "perl -wc" and "shellcheck"
+° Checks syntax with "python -m pgb", "perl -wc" and "bash -xvn"

 ° Restart Server's